gaokanxu/lumos/docs/src/operations/best-practices/general.md

 To see the full leader schedule for an epoch, use the following command:

 ```
-solana leader-schedule
+lumos leader-schedule
 ```

 Based on the current slot and the leader schedule, you can calculate open time windows where your validator is not expected to produce blocks.

-Assuming you are ready to restart, you may use the `solana-validator exit` command.
+Assuming you are ready to restart, you may use the `lumos-validator exit` command.
 The command exits your validator process when an appropriate idle time window is reached.
 Assuming that you have systemd implemented for your validator process, the validator should restart automatically after the exit.
 See the below help command for details:

 ```
-solana-validator exit --help
+lumos-validator exit --help
 ```

 ## Upgrading

 There are many ways to upgrade the
-[Solana CLI software](../../cli/install.md).
+[Lumos CLI software](../../cli/install.md).
 As an operator, you will need to upgrade often, so it is important to get comfortable with this process.